quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

-Version compatibility is not symmetric, i.e., it is possible for version A to be compatible with version B and for version B not to be compatible with version A. This could happen, for example, if version B is a strict superset of version A, i.e., if version A includes the concept of streams and STREAM frames, and version B includes the concept of streams and the hypothetical concept of tubes along with STREAM and TUBE frames, then A would be compatible with B but B would not be compatible with A.
+Version compatibility is not symmetric, i.e., it is possible for version A to be compatible with version B and for version B not to be compatible with version A. This could happen, for example, if version B is a strict superset of version A, i.e., if version A includes the concept of streams and STREAM frames and version B includes the concept of streams and the hypothetical concept of tubes along with STREAM and TUBE frames, then A would be compatible with B, but B would not be compatible with A.

 Note that version compatibility does not mean that every single possible instance of a first flight will succeed in conversion to the other version.
-A first flight using version A is said to be "compatible" with version B if two conditions are met: (1) version A is compatible with version B and (2) the conversion of this first flight to version B is well-defined.
+A first flight using version A is said to be "compatible" with version B if two conditions are met: (1) version A is compatible with version B and (2) the conversion of this first flight to version B is well defined.
-For example, if version B is equal to A in all aspects except it introduced a new frame in its first flight that version A cannot parse or even ignore, then B could still be compatible with A as conversions would succeed for connections where that frame is not used.
+For example, if version B is equal to version A in all aspects except it introduced a new frame in its first flight that version A cannot parse or even ignore, then version B could still be compatible with version A, as conversions would succeed for connections where that frame is not used.
 In this example, first flights using version B that carry this new frame would not be compatible with version A.